CCDirectLink/cc-open-circuits/README.md

-# cc-open-circuits
+# Open Circuits
 CrossCode mod which gives enhanced control over the Circuit Menu.

+## Enhancements

+- Refund Button for Circuits
+- Free Circuits Mode, which also bypasses Shade requirements